UC San Diego

 Hazard evaluation

-Evaluate the possible hazards of the materials and processes you intend to use in an environmental room, with particular attention to inhalation hazards, before you begin work:
+Evaluate the possible hazards of the materials and processes you intend to use in an environmental room, with particular attention to inhalation hazards.

 Hazard control